zroyer/bitcoin-vending-machine/README.md

 # Bitcoin Vending Machine
-Use cash to purchase Bitcoin with this local AngularJS vending machine
+Use cash to purchase Bitcoin with this local vending machine

 ## How to Use